 The ability to negotiate effectively is an important skill.
 It is also a skill that can easily be developed by understanding the process involved.
-This one day negotiation skills course is are aimed at anyone who negotiates as part of their role.
+This one day negotiation skills course is aimed at anyone who negotiates as part of their role.

 By adopting an approach where the parties work with each other, it is possible to reach outcomes that satisfy all.
 This positive approach to negotiation will help build business relationships that could last for years.